ayushsharma-crypto/socket-programming/README.md

     You will get a red color prompt.

 - Before running any command place some dummy files of your choice in directory `SERVER/downloadable_files`.
-    I have already put some dummy files of size ranging from 10 bytes to 1.2 GB there.
+    I have already put a dummy file.
 Check it out.

 - Your Client is now connected to the Server and go download the available files...